 Prior to receiving a final inspection and occupancy for the building, the applicant will be required to submit evidence that the driveway and parking area have been paved and that three standard parking spaces and one handicap parking space have marked.

 The applicant shall maintain a 5' landscaped strip between the parking area and the building or any walkways.
-5' the world to provide the parking area and the la misp.
-Cet oth min 10.
+5 the walk well a feet of the landscaped strip between the parking area and the